Graduate Record Examinations: Quantitative section

-Experimental section

-The experimental section, which can be either verbal or quantitative, contains new questions ETS is considering for future use.
-Although the experimental section does not count towards the test-taker's score, it is unidentified and appears identical to the scored sections.
-Because test takers have no definite way of knowing which section is experimental, it is typically advised that test takers try their best and be focused on every section.
-Sometimes an identified research section at the end of the test is given instead of the experimental section.
-There is no experimental section on the paper-based GRE.

 Scoring

 An examinee can miss one or more questions on a multiple-choice section and still receive a perfect score of 170.
 Likewise, even if no question is answered correctly, 130 is the lowest possible score.
-Verbal and quantative reasoning scores are given in one-point increments, and analytical writing scores are given in half-point increments on a scale of 0 to 6.
+Verbal and quantitative reasoning scores are given in one-point increments, and analytical writing scores are given in half-point increments on a scale of 0 to 6.

 Scaled score percentiles

 The percentiles for the current General test and the concordance with the prior format are as follows.
 According to interpretive data published by ETS, from July 1, 2015 to June 30, 2018 about 2 million people have taken the test.
 Based on performance of individuals the mean and standard deviation of verbal section were 150.24 and 8.44.
 Whereas, mean and standard deviation for quantitative section were 153.07 and 9.24.
 Analytical writing has a mean of 3.55 with a standard deviation of 0.86.